-Prerequisite: Eligibility for Honors Program; BIO 001, BIO 002, BIO 005, BIO 014, or BIO 015 (any of these courses may be taken concurrently).
+Prerequisite : Eligibility for Honors Program; BIO 002,

+BIO 005 (either of these courses may be taken concurrently).

-Requires approval of a faculty member sponsor and the Dean of the School of Science and Mathematics.
-Requires students to complete an independent student project under the supervision of a member of the faculty.
+This course requires students to complete an independent student project under the supervision of a member of the faculty.
 The project may be a laboratory or field study or a library study that leads to a thesis.
 In all cases, the final written product should show integration and synthesis of ideas.
 Students may take this course up to the maximum number of units over multiple semesters.